How to File an Indiana LLC or Corporation Amendment

 Step 3: File your amendment with the Secretary of State

-Now it’s time to file your paperwork.
-Indiana allows you to file your Articles of Amendment online, by mail, or dropping the form off in person at the Secretary of State’s office.
-If you’re filing online, you’ll need to log into the state’s online portal.
-If you’re filing by mail, you’ll need to download the form from the Secretary of State’s website.
-Either way, you’ll need to fill in the form with the information you gathered during step 2.
+Now it’s time to file the amendment paperwork.
+Indiana allows you to file your Articles of Amendment online, by mail, or by dropping the form off in person at the Secretary of State’s office.
+If you file online, you’ll need to log into the filing portal, INBiz.
+If you’re filing a paper form, download the form from the Secretary of State’s website.
+Either way, you’ll fill in the form with the information you gathered in Step 2.

-At the time of this writing, there’s a $30 fee for this filing.
-Once the form is processed, your amendment will go into effect.
+At the time of this writing, there’s a $20 fee for filing the amendment online and $30 if you file by paper.
+Once your form is processed and approved, your amendment will go into effect.

 Indiana Articles of Amendment vs. Restated Articles of Organization